coq/opam/README.md

     opam install coq-that-package

 ## Publish
 If you want to add your package, please do a pull-request to this repository.
-Any pull-request should be accepted, even bugged packages, since this the unstable repository.
+Any pull-request should be accepted, even bugged packages, since this is the unstable repository.